Other Materials

 Tires

+Have extra tires at home that need to be recycled/disposed?
 Contact your local tire supply company.
-Many of them will accept small quantities of used tires for a small fee.
+Many of them will accept small quantities of used tires for a fee.
 Always contact the company in advance before bringing them your used tires.

 Flynn’s Tires – 814-337-2427